marki259/Datathon_2020/readme.md

   * We could subset selection based on amounts of KMs, time of day etc.
   * (Pedestrian + Bike)/Car ratio could a useful variable

-2. Predicting pedestrian and bike traffic in Leuven from weather and 2.5 pollution data There are very few traffic sensor in Leuven itself, but we can use info from Kessel-Lo or similar regions
+2. Predicting pedestrian and bike traffic in Leuven from weather and 2.5 pollution data (we don't even have to predict, even simpler is just providing estimation for past quantities)
+There are very few traffic sensor in Leuven itself, but we can use info from Kessel-Lo or similar regions
  * There are very few traffic sensor in Leuven itself, but we can use info from Kessel-Lo or similar regions to train model
  * The weather and pollution at a traffic sensor could be treated as weighted mean based on distance of that traffic sensor from the neighboring weather and pollution sensors (euclidean distance of x and y gps (I don't think we have to correct for earth rotation for small distances)